FilippoBovo/production-data-science/tutorial/a-setup/README.md

 and add information as the project progresses.

-> It is good to create `README.md`  files in the [`data`](data),  [`exploration`](exploration) folders when something about the data and exploration should be told, like good practices and conventions.
+> It is good to create `README.md`  files in the [`data`](data) and  [`exploration`](exploration) folders when something about the data and exploration should be told, like good practices and conventions.
 For example, it may be useful to store data in zip archives to save some space, and this should be written in  `README.md` so that other people will be consistent with the choice.

 Putting all together, we get the following project structure.